Search results for

 Robert Triggs / Android Authority

 What is an unlocked phone, anyhow?
 In simple terms, an unlocked phone is a device that has no ties to carriers.
-Typically, when your phone is on a contract, the associated telephone will remain locked to that network.
+It is free of restrictions and can be used with any carrier, as long as the device supports the network’s radio bands.

 In addition to postpaid plans and phones, restrictions also apply to prepaid plans and associated devices purchased through wireless carriers.
 These phones do not have payment plans, but carriers still want time and financial investments before unlocking these devices.
+Especially considering that prepaid phones can usually still come discounted.

 If you want to dig deeper into the subject, we have a comparison between unlocked phones and carrier phones.